 Prepare to be amazed by some of the most talented flamenco performers in Valencia as the singers’ powerful voices fill the room and the guitar players’ fingers move across the strings.
 The dancers are nothing short of magnificent, moving with grace and intensity to the rhythm of the music.

 This show is family-friendly and has a running time of about one hour.
-The performance is accompanied by a complimentary drink you can enjoy while you soak up the atmosphere.
+During the performance you can enjoy a drink while soaking up the atmosphere.

 Unlike other flamenco shows on this list, at Palosanto you can actually stick around and enjoy another drink or two once the performance is over.